vault27/Foundation/paloalto.md

 - Decryption
 - Security profiles
   - Antivirus
-  - Anti-Spyware
+  - Anti-Spyware - botnet
-  - Vulnerability Protection
+  - Vulnerability Protection - IPS
-  - URL filtering
+  - URL filtering - categories
-  - File blocking
+  - File blocking - block files by types and applications
-  - Wildfire
+  - Wildfire - send file to cloud for check
-  - Data Filtering
+  - Data Filtering - in files, patterns, credit card numbers
 - Traps
-- DoS
+- DoS - different protocols floods, port scans - can be configured for zone and in separate policy.
+In separate policy is configured per application using DOS profile
 - NAT
 - VPN
 - QoS